JNickolay/Data-Analytics/README.md

 Objective: Analyzed sales data to identify trends, patterns, and opportunities for increased revenue.
 Tools Used: Python (Pandas, Matplotlib)
 Key Skills Demonstrated: Data cleaning, data wrangling, and visual storytelling.
-2. Customer Segmentation Using K-Means Clustering
+2. Classic Rock Analysis
-Objective: Segmented customers based on purchasing behavior to enable targeted marketing strategies.
+Objective: Examine key factors that influence the popularity, energy, and mood of classic rock songs The study identifies the most popular artists, the most energetic tracks, and explores the relationships between song characteristics such as danceability and popularity.
+Through visualizations, the analysis provides a deeper understanding of the elements that define classic rock's enduring appeal.
-Tools Used: Python (Scikit-learn), SQL
+Tools Used: Python (Pandas, Matplotlib)
-Key Skills Demonstrated: Machine learning, clustering analysis, data preprocessing.
+Key Skills Demonstrated: Data Analysis, Data Visualization, Statistical Analysis

 ## 🛠️ Tools & Technologies